Learn more about Athletic Training Specialists and how to choose the right one for you

 Athletic trainers are sometimes incorrectly called personal trainers.
 However, personal training is a distinct field that requires different education, certification and expertise.

-There are 537 specialists practicing Athletic Training in the United States with an overall average rating of 4.7 stars.
-There are 76 hospitals in the United States with affiliated Athletic Training specialists, including Hospital For Special Surgery, Adventist Health Simi Valley and Advocate Illinois Masonic Medical Center.
+There are 555 specialists practicing Athletic Training in with an overall average rating of 4.7 stars.
+There are 73 hospitals near with affiliated Athletic Training specialists, including Hospital For Special Surgery, Adventist Health Simi Valley and Advocate Illinois Masonic Medical Center.